Monday, December 26, 2016

 *You should pre-shrink your wool or wool-blend felts the day before you make the ornament by simply soaking them with cold water and letting them air dry.

 ** If you have hard water you may want to use bottled or distilled water to both pre-soak and soak away the stabilizer.
 According to some users, hard water seems to make washing the stabilizer away more difficult.
+However, if you have the old packaging you may also have a faulty batch if the adhesive won't wash away.
+Please read this.

 Do you guys know about Thread Heaven?
 I love this stuff.
 If you do a lot of embroidery or hand sewing you need to have this right next to you.